-Please contact these Ethics Advisors well before the submission deadline of the meeting you will be submitting the application for.
+Please contact an Ethics Advisor well before the submission deadline of the meeting you will be submitting the application for.

 Please note the following:

-- Students (including Doctoral and Masters) can create and edit an application in the system, but it can only be submitted by the Supervisor/Principal Investigator.
+- Students (including Doctoral and Masters) can create and edit an application in the Human Ethics Module in InfoEd, but only the Supervisor/Principal Investigator can submit it.

-- Honours students should complete the Human ethics form - Word version (Download below) and ask their Supervisor or Faculty research support to copy and paste the information into the online InfoEd form.
-The online form then needs to be submitted by their supervisor.
+- Honours students should complete the Human ethics form - Word version (Download below) and ask their Supervisor/Principal Investigator or Faculty research support to copy and paste the information into the InfoEd form online.
+The online form then needs to be submitted by the Supervisor/Principal Investigator.

 - Incomplete and/or poorly constructed applications will be returned.
 The UAHPEC will not review the application until an adequate, revised application is submitted.